epicenteredresearch/epicenteredresearchwebsite/content/pace/birthsize/_index.md

 ## Pre-processing the data

+#### **For more details on the quality control checks, see here: https://www.epicenteredresearch.com/pace/troubleshooting/**

 This part of the analysis can similarly be used for multiple downstream site-specific analyses because the data pre-processing does not depend on the exposure/outcome of interest.
 As noted in the function documentation, there are a few options for estimating cell composition, including reference-based methods for blood, cord blood, and placenta.
 The default is a reference-free based option (see function documentation for full details).
 To adjust for batch effects using ComBat, the pData for the specified RGset argument must include the column 'Batch'.
 See ?preprocessingofData for more details.

-The detectionMask function masks the beta-values based on a specified detection p-value (default is 0.05) and/or poor intensity values based on the number of beads (specified by minNbeads in the ExploratoryDataAnalysis function; default minimum is zero, meaning no filtering) and/or intensity values of zero (if FilterZeroIntensities is TRUE in the ExploratoryDataAnalysis).
-It provides the beta-value matrix after this masking.
-See ?detectionMask for more details.

-The outlierprocess function is used to reduce the influence of outliers by one of two methods: trimming or winsorizing.
-See ?outlierprocess for more details.
+For this analysis, please use the reference-based method for the placenta (https://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-020-07186-6), which estimates cell composition using the constrained Houseman method.

 ```r
 processedOut<-preprocessingofData(RGset=exampledat,